 Ms. Viswanatha received her J.D. from the University of Pennsylvania Law School in 2009 (cum laude).
 During law school, she interned for the Honorable Jerome Simandle in the United States District Court for the District of New Jersey.
 She also served as an Articles Editor for the University of Pennsylvania Law Review, and as an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.
 Ms. Viswanatha received her B.A. from Rutgers University in 2003 (magna cum laude).

 Antonio Reynolds and Veena Viswanatha, attorneys at Buckley Sandler LLP, have been named to Lawyers of Color’s Second Annual Hot List, which recognizes early- to mid-career minority attorneys working as in-house counsel, government attorneys, and law firm associates and partners.
-The firm is...In The News
+The firm is very...In The News

 Buckley Sandler Achieves Landmark Settlement in Navajo Nation Breach of Trust Lawsuit Against United States

 WASHINGTON (June 1, 2014) — Buckley Sandler LLP is proud to announce that it has obtained a $554 million settlement on behalf of its client the Navajo Nation .
 The settlement resolves the Nation’s landmark lawsuit alleging that the U.S. had breached its historical fiduciary obligations by failing...Press Releases

 On Sept.
 9, 2015, the Department of Justice (DOJ) issued a memorandum from Deputy Attorney General Sally Quillian Yates announcing that the DOJ would require a company to fully disclose all relevant facts about individuals responsible for the misconduct at issue in order to receive any cooperation...Articles